Patel-Muhammad/Article-Site---Project-2/README.md

 ## 🌟 Features
 - One-page biography of Dr. APJ Abdul Kalam 🙏
-- Responsive design that adapts to different screen sizes 📱💻
 - Use of Google Fonts for typography 🆒
 - Hover effects on links ✨